cvat-ai/cvat/README.md

 organizations around the world to solve real problems using the Data-centric AI approach.

-CVAT is free and open-source.

-**A new repo**: CVAT core team moved the active development of the tool to this new repository.

-Start using CVAT online for free: [cvat.ai](https://cvat.ai).
+Start using CVAT online: [cvat.ai](https://cvat.ai).
+You can use it for free, or [subscribe](https://www.cvat.ai/pricing/cloud) to get unlimited data, organizations, autoannotations, and [Roboflow and HuggingFace integration](https://www.cvat.ai/post/integrating-hugging-face-and-roboflow-models).

-Or set it up as a self-hosted solution:
+Or set CVAT up as a self-hosted solution:
 [Self-hosted Installation Guide](https://opencv.github.io/cvat/docs/administration/basics/installation/).
+We provide [Enterprise support](https://www.cvat.ai/pricing/on-prem) for self-hosted installations with premuim features: SSO, LDAP, Roboflow and HuggingFace integrations, and advanced analytics (coming soon).
+We also do trainings and a dedicated support with 24 hour SLA.

 ![CVAT screencast](site/content/en/images/cvat-ai-screencast.gif)